SchedMD/slurm-gcp/doc/tpu-readme.md

 ## NFS share to store the slurm Binaries

-The cloud TPU-VM worker nodes require access to the slurm binaries.The current installation procedure requires that you store the Slurm binaries in an NFS share, such as filestore and make them avaiable to the Cloud TPU-VM workers.
-This step is required to reduce the boot up time because there currently does not exist a slurm customized tpu-vm image, this might change in the future.
+The cloud TPU-VM worker nodes require access to the slurm binaries.
+The current installation procedure requires that you store the Slurm binaries in an NFS share, such as filestore and make them avaiable to the Cloud TPU-VM workers.
+This step is required to reduce the boot up time because there currently does not exist a Slurm customized tpu-vm image, this might change in the future.

-Staging of the binaries is a two step preocess 1) Create the NFS share, then  2) Use Slurm's [foundry.py](foundry/foundry.py) script to stage the files in the NFS share
+Staging of the binaries is a two step process 1) Create the NFS share, then  2) Use Slurm's [foundry.py](../foundry/foundry.py) script to stage the files in the NFS share

 ### **Create a NFS share**

 Create NFS share using filestore and and grab the ip address.
-If you are using a custom network other than the `default` network , you can include the optional flag `--network=name="network-other-than-defualt"` to ensure NFS share is created on custom network.
+If you are using a custom network other than the `default` network , you can include the optional flag `--network=name="network-other-than-default"` to ensure NFS share is created on custom network.

 ```bash
 cloudshell$ gcloud beta filestore instances create slurm-nfs --zone=europe-west4-a --tier=BASIC_HDD --file-share=name="custom-slurm-nfs",capacity=1TB